A field-level emulator for modified gravity: Introduction

-The past few years have seen considerable effort towards using machine-learning methods to overcome this problem.
-The idea behind \textit{emulators} is that we can train an algorithm to reproduce a complicated cosmological estimator or field by showing it a large number of examples.
+Recent years have seen considerable effort towards using machine-learning methods to create more powerful, and faster, emulators.
+In this case, the underlying principle is that we can train an algorithm to reproduce a complicated cosmological estimator or field by showing it a large number of examples.
 Although the amount of time necessary to build the dataset to train and validate such an algorithm is inevitably large, the effort to produce one needs to be made only once, with the algorithm subsequently reproducing that output in a fraction of a second.
 So far, the main focus has been the emulation of the power spectrum (see for example \cite{EE2, Bacco, COSMOPOWER, matryoshka}, which was recently extended to cover modified gravity models \citep{FORGE, eMantis, Fiorini2023}.
+Other work \citep{Lombriser_2016,React_1,React_2,React_3} employed an approach based on the halo model to predict the nonlinear matter power spectrum in modified gravity; \citet{React_3} also used a phenomenological description to capture the effects of several screening mechanisms at once.